pret/pokered/README.md

 - The Tradeback Tutor doesn't work properly with Rhydon for reasons likely related to its index number of 1.
 - The Vermilion Passes are very unstable (Faraway warps are weird unless you battle, Citrine outright crashes).
 - The Brunswick Trail Bird event is unfinished, Zapdos causes it to crash.
+- Jessie and James in Mt.
+Moon aren't loaded in properly, making them appear to be invisible.
 - Meltan spawned via the Mystery Box will use the moves of the Pokemon they are replacing.

 Evolution Methods for new Pokemon